thomhastings/flipdate/README.md

 ## Cloning
 `git clone https://github.com/thomhastings/flipdate --recurse-submodules`

+## Usage
+Run `update-flipper.sh`, then copy the contents of the `flipper-root` folder via drag'n'drop over to a typically formatted Flipper SD card filesystem.
+(For speed plug in the SD card directly, don't use qFlipper, it takes forever.)

 ### Background
 I wanted to stop doing all this manually.
 So I tried to automate at least part of it.